Boulders Beach

 Bordered mainly by indigenous bush above the high-water mark on the one side, and the clear water of False Bay on the other, the area comprises several small sheltered bays, partially enclosed by granite boulders that are 540 million years old.

 The most popular recreational spot is Boulders Beach, but the penguins are best viewed from Foxy Beach, where newly constructed boardwalks take visitors to within a few metres of the birds.
 It is also a famous swimming beach, although people are restricted to beaches adjacent to the penguin colony.

+In 2024, Boulders was ranked as the 2nd best beach in the world in the Golden Beach Awards, for its combination of natural beauty and African penguins.
+In 2025, Boulders was ranked the 12th best beach in the world by The World’s Best, for its warm water, penguins, safe swimming spots, and combination of leisure and wildlife conservation.